Skip to content

 Contents

-What will the hub include?
+What is the hub all about?

 We are building a new health and wellbeing hub in the heart of Thanet, offering a community diagnostic centre, expanded GP services and some community services including community nursing, podiatry, cardiac and respiratory teams.